Haiti’s long, terrible history of earthquakes and disaster

-Even before Saturday’s earthquake, Haiti was already reeling from a series of crisis following the assassination of President Jovenel Moïse last month.
+Even before Saturday’s earthquake, Haiti was already reeling from a series of crises following the assassination of President Jovenel Moïse last month.
 Many parts of the country are currently struggling with gangs and hunger, even as its hospitals are overwhelmed by the pandemic.

 “This country just never finds a break!” bemoaned Haitian entrepreneur Marc Alain Boucicault on Twitter.
 “Each year of mismanagement did not hurt but the cumulative effects made us vulnerable to everything!
 Its going to take years to fix things and we have not even started!”